Wake Up Your Arms: 3 Ways to Bring Awareness to your Arms in Yoga’s Standing Poses

 Yoga and Arms: Use Light Weights

 A light weight is useful because it helps us understand where our body is in space, particularly if we don’t have access to a wall or door.
 If the arm extends behind the shoulder, we can feel it immediately because there is more pull on the front of the shoulder as the arm reaches behind us.
 When the arm is in front of our body, the opposite happens.
 The inner arm feels forward momentum from the weight.
 The arm becomes heavy and wants to come down immediately in front of us.
 When the load is located directly on top of the shoulder, we feel the rebound action as we extend upward through the arm.
-Let’s take a look at Trikonasana.

 - Have the light weight in your left hand and let your arm rest at your side.

 - Lift the weight slowly overhead to notice how the muscles of the shoulder react to reaching the arm overhead.
-Then take the weight slightly in front of the torso and slightly behind.
+Then mindfully take the weight in micro movements until you feel the arm positioned comfortably on top of your shoulder.

 Practice with Therabands

 Due to their resistance and flexibility, therabands offer a unique sense of feedback.
 They are very stimulating in a yoga practice and enliven the exploration of bringing awareness to your arms in standing poses.
-Let’s use Utkatasana (Fierce Pose) as an example.

 - Place a long theraband under your feet (you can also use two, one under each foot) and tie it to your wrists.